alexjurkiewicz/sydgig/README.md

 * The artists who play them,
 * The venues who host them,

-Runs as a Python app and is currently NOT PRODUCTION READY.
+Runs as a Python app and is currently SORTA PRODUCTION READY.

 Requirements
 ------------